 Commission clubs are like just like everything else in this life – if you’re not putting much into it, chances are you’re not getting a lot out of it, either.
 But it doesn’t have to be that way.

-I’m not saying that partnering up isn’t a wise move.
+This is not to say that partnering up isn’t a wise move.
 It’s selecting the right partnership that’s critical – and that choice is informed directly by just how much you really want your business to grow.

 The benefits of increased comp and profit sharing, in addition to being able to place more business with your carrier, are all well and good – but with many commission clubs, that’s basically where those positives end.
 Generally speaking, members of commission clubs aren’t achieving true growth, despite the (limited) benefits they offer.

-On the other side of the fence, I’ve often wondered what the actual value proposition of commission clubs is for carriers.
+On the other side of the fence, it’s normal to wonder what the actual value proposition of commission clubs is for carriers.
 Why they would continue to pay override commissions to certain agencies simply because they’re part of arrangements that leverage their collective premiums against their insurer partners and, in essence, hold them for ransom?

 Let’s play Devil’s Advocate for a second.
-If I’m the carrier, and I’m looking at a dozen agencies that generate a collective $24 million of premium, I would say: “You’re not telling us you can give us any more, because you’ve been growing too slowly.
+If we’re the carrier, and we’re looking at a dozen agencies that generate a collective $24 million of premium, we would say: “You’re not telling us you can give us any more, because you’ve been growing too slowly.
 Each one of you 12 for the last 10 years has continued to grow at 2% a year.
 For the rate at which you’re not growing, we don’t get enough for our investment.”

-In fact, I’ve been bringing this up in my regular conversations with some of the largest insurers in the U.S. that we partner with, and I learned there’s something they’re not telling you.
-In the next installment of this series, I’ll share that secret with you.
+In fact, we’ve been bringing this up in my regular conversations with some of the largest insurers in the U.S. that we partner with, and we’ve learned there’s something they’re not telling you.
+In the next installment of this series, we’ll share that secret with you.